code-423n4/2023-08-dopex-findings/data/debo-G.md

 2023-08-dopex/contracts/reLP/ReLPContract.sol::176 => "reLPContract: liquidity slippage tolerance must be greater than 0" 2023-08-dopex/contracts/reLP/ReLPContract.sol::191 => "reLPContract: slippage tolerance must be greater than 0"
 ```
-## [G-06] Use shift rightleft instead of division multiplication if possible
+## [G-06] Use shift or rightleft instead of division or multiplication if possible
+Description
+A division/multiplication by any number x being a power of 2 can be calculated by shifting log2(x) to the right/left.

+While the DIV opcode uses 5 gas, the SHR opcode only uses 3 gas.
+Furthermore, Solidity's division operation also includes a division-by-0 prevention which is bypassed using shifting.
 ```txt
 2023-08-dopex/contracts/core/RdpxV2Core.sol::535 => ethBalance + _amount <= (ethBalance + dpxEthBalance) / 2,
 2023-08-dopex/contracts/core/RdpxV2Core.sol::539 => dpxEthBalance + _amount <= (ethBalance + dpxEthBalance) / 2,